-The interuniversity athletic program at the University of Alberta provides diversified competitive opportunities, skilled and qualified coaching, and outstanding facilities for students with superior athletic abilities.
+The interuniversity athletic program at the University of Alberta provides diversified competitive opportunities, skilled and qualified coaching, financial support via athletic scholarships and awards, and outstanding facilities for students with superior athletic abilities.
 The program develops and uses these talents in high-calibre organized competition with student-athletes of similar ability across Canada and internationally.